kevin211005/Software_For_Embedded_System/Final_project/README.md

 2. Control the robot

     i.
 Watch Keyboard event

         Using watch command to detect the keyboards action

     ii.
-Set the reasonable initial speed of robot manually fine-tune the initial speed of robot
+Set the reasonable initial speed of robot

+        manually fine-tune the initial speed of robot and set the speed to robot by

+        void track_velocity(double linear_velocity, double angular_velocity, double kL=10, double kR=10)

 3. Monitor collison